 Explore it on Goodreads or Amazon.

-Other books by this author include Fated, Cursed, Taken, Chosen, Hidden, Veiled, Burned
+Other books by this author which I have reviewed include Fated, Cursed, Taken, Chosen, Hidden, Veiled, Burned

 Eighth in the Alex Verus urban fantasy series based in London and revolving around a mage who wants to be left alone.

 Jesus.
 Talk about a rock and a hard place.
 Jacka yanks us in from the first page with Alex’s inner thoughts hook that combines with an emotional hook…Drakh is such a horrible man.
 He’s so horrible that he could be a Light mage.
 Yep, that’s right.
 Y’all think the Light is the side of good?
 Nope, it’s merely the side of behind-the-scene machinations, vicious power struggles, and back-stabbing politics.
 As Alex notes, at least you always know where you stand with a Dark mage.

 While I loved how Alex handled that ill-mannered Jarnaff, it’s also one of the reasons Alex has so few friends on the Council.
 Part of that “had-I-known” plot device…yeah, but I doubt it would have changed Alex’s behavior.
 Of course, few of those Light mages appear capable of being actual friends.
 And, yes, I suspect that taunting Alex indulges in doesn’t help either.
 We’ll have to hope his going after Rachel can help, as she does seem to need it pointed out to her — and they are good points.

 I also loved Arachne’s advice to Alex, and she makes an excellent point — an epiphany moment for Alex that gets further enlightenment later on.